• Skip to primary navigation

 • 2 Tablespoons olive oil

-• 8 oz. mushrooms*, sliced thin
+• 8 oz. mushrooms* sliced thin

-• 1 large purple onion, sliced thin
+• 1 large purple onion sliced thin

-• 1 bulb fennel, chopped
+• 1 bulb fennel chopped

-• 3 stalks celery, diced
+• 3 stalks celery diced

-• 3 cloves garlic, minced or pressed
+• 3 cloves garlic minced or pressed

 • 1 cup chopped curly kale

-• 1/4 cup chopped fresh parsley
+• ¼ cup chopped fresh parsley

-• 2 Tablespoons fresh sage*, chopped
+• 2 Tablespoons chopped fresh sage

 • 1 teaspoon sea salt

-• 1/2 teaspoon white pepper
+• ½ teaspoon white pepper

-• 2 cups veggie stock*
+• 2 cups vegetable stock

 Instructions

-1. Preheat oven to 350
+• Preheat oven to 350

-2. Turn cornbread into croutons.
+• Turn cornbread into croutons.
 Essentially, you want to dry it out.
-It's easiest if your cornbread is a few days old.
+It’s easiest if your cornbread is a few days old.
 You can cut it into cubes and leave on a baking tray in a single layer to dry.
-If they're not crumbly yet, or if you have just made the cornbread, you can bake them on a baking tray in a single layer at 350 for 20-25 minutes.
+If they’re not crumbly yet, or if you have just made the cornbread, you can bake them on a baking tray in a single layer at 350 for 20-25 minutes.
 Place cubes, plus any crumbs in a large bowl.

-3. Turn oven up to 400 degrees.
+• Turn oven up to 400 degrees.

-4. Heat heavy skillet over medium heat.
+• Heat heavy skillet over medium heat.
 Swirl in olive oil and then add mushrooms, onions, fennel and celery.
 Cook, stirring occasionally for 10 minutes, as veggies soften.
 Add in salt, pepper, and garlic.
 Continue to cook for another 5-ish minutes, stirring, until veggies are soft and beginning to caramelize.
 If pan becomes too dry, add in 1 Tablespoon veggie stock at a time, as needed.

-5. Turn off heat and stir in kale, parsley and sage.
+• Turn off heat and stir in kale, parsley and sage.
 Stir well and continue to stir until kale is wilted and thoroughly incorporated into mixture.

-6. Add veggies to bowl with cornbread croutons and mix well.
+• Add veggies to bowl with cornbread croutons and mix well.

-7. Pour cornbread/veggie mixture into 9 x 13 baking pan.
+• Pour cornbread/veggie mixture into 9 x 13 baking pan.
 Pour on 2 cups veggie stock and cover with foil.
 Bake covered for 25 minutes.
 Uncover and bake additional 15 minutes.

 Notes

-CORNBREAD CROUTONS: These can be made up to a week in advance and stored at room temperature or up to 3 months in advance and stored in the freezer.
+Cornbread croutons: These can be made up to a week in advance and stored at room temperature or up to 3 months in advance and stored in the freezer.
 Bring to room temp before continuing recipe with step #3.

-FENNEL: See photos on how to chop fennel.
+Fennel: See photos on how to chop fennel.
 Save some of the fronds to decorate your finished stuffing.
-If you don't like/don't have a fennel bulb, add one additional stalk celery and use a larger onion.
+If you don’t like/don’t have a fennel bulb, add one additional stalk celery and use a larger onion.

-VEGGIE STOCK: If you like a more moist stuffing, use 3 cups veggie stock.
+Vegetable Broth: If you like a more moist stuffing, use 3 cups veggie stock.
 I like to make homemade stock so I can control the ingredients.
 If you use store bought stock, they often have salt in them already, so reduce the amount of salt you add to veggies when sauteeing.

 The nutrition calculations were done using online tools.
 To obtain the most accurate representation of the nutritional information in any given recipe, you should calculate the nutritional information with the actual ingredients you used.
 You are ultimately responsible for ensuring that any nutritional information is accurate, complete and useful.

-Please leave a review below, then snap a picture and tag me @dkhealthcoach and use #debraklein on Instagram so I can see it!
+Did you make this recipe?
+Please leave a review below, then snap a picture and tag me @dkhealthcoach or use hashtag #dkhealtcoach on Instagram so I can see it!!

 Reader Interactions